cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 #### Balance of training set

 This bar plot indicates that the balance of the dataset is about 90%.
+The dataset is hence highly unbalanced.

 <div class="img-div" markdown="0" style="text-align:center">
   <image src="/images/starter-blog/balance.png"/>